Extending and improving conical bicombings: Introduction

-A metric space \((X,d)\) is \textit{injective} if for every metric space \((B,d)\), subset \(A\subset B\), and 1-Lipschitz map \(f\colon A\to X\), there exists a 1-Lipschitz map \(\bar{f}\colon B\to X\) such that \(\bar{f}(a)=f(a)\) for all \(a\in A\).
-Injective metric spaces were first studied by Aronszajn and Panitchpakdi \cite{MR84762} and since then have been applied in fields as diverse as discrete mathematics \cite{MR1379369}, functional analysis \cite{MR179580}, geometric group theory \cite{MR753872} and metric fixed point theory \cite{MR1904284}.
-Examples of injective metric spaces include \(\ell_\infty(I)\) for any index set \(I\), closed geodesically convex subset of \(\ell_\infty(I)\), and complete metric \(\R\)-trees.
-Descombes and Pavón \cite{MR3682664} obtained an explicit characterization of all injective subsets of \(\ell_\infty(I)\).
+A metric space \(X\) is called \textit{injective} if it is an injective object in the category of metric spaces with \(1\)-Lipschitz maps as morphisms.
+More concretely, \(X\) is said to be injective if for any metric space \(B\), every 1-Lipschitz map \(f\colon A\to X\), \(A\subset B\), can be extended to a 1-Lipschitz map \(\bar{f}\colon B\to X\).
+Injective metric spaces, also called hyperconvex metric spaces by some authors, were first studied by Aronszajn and Panitchpakdi in \cite{MR84762} and have since been applied in fields as diverse as functional analysis, geometric group theory, metric fixed point theory and phylogentic analysis.
+Particular examples of injective spaces are the real line, complete metric \(\R\)-trees and finite \(\CAT(0)\) cube complexes endowed with the length metric which is induced by choosing the \(\ell_\infty\)-norm on each cube (see \cite{MR695270} and also \cite{MR4043820, MR1452832} for related results).
+Further examples are the Banach space \(\ell_\infty\) of bounded sequences equipped with the supremum norm, closed geodesically convex subsets of \(\ell_\infty\), and, as shown in \cite{MR3682664}, certain subsets of \(\ell_\infty\) that lie between graphs of \(1\)-Lipschitz functions.
+In contrast to these examples, however, a smooth Riemannian manifold is injective if and only if it is isometric to the real line.

-As observed by Lang \cite{MR3096307}, injective metric spaces have striking properties reminiscent of non-positive curvature.
-For instance, if a subgroup of the isometry group of an injective metric space has bounded orbits, then it has a non-empty fixed point set, see \cite[Proposition 1.2]{MR3096307}.
-Moreover, on every injective metric space there exist distinguished geodesics that satisfy a weak global non-positive curvature condition.
-More precisely, every injective metric space admits a conical geodesic bicombing.
+As observed by Lang in \cite{MR3096307}, injective metric spaces have striking properties reminiscent of non-positive curvature.
+In particular, on every injective metric space \(X\) there exist certain distinguished geodesics which satisfy a weak global non-positive curvature condition.
+More precisely, there exists a map \(\sigma\colon X\times X\times [0,1]\to X\) subject to the following conditions.
+The curve \(\sigma_{xy}\coloneqq \sigma(x,y, \cdot)\) is a constant speed geodesic from \(x\) to \(y\) and

-A \textit{geodesic bicombing} on a metric space \((X,d)\) is a map \(\sigma\colon X\times X\times [0,1]\to X\) such that \(\sigma_{xy}(\cdot):=\sigma(x,y,\cdot)\) is a metric geodesic from \(x\) to \(y\) for any pair \((x,y)\in X\times X\).
-The convention to call a collection of paths of a metric space bicombing is due to Epstein and Thurston \cite[p.83]{MR1161694}.
-The study of metric spaces with distinguished geodesics goes back to the work of Busemann \cite{MR896903}.
-To streamline the terminology, from now on, bicombing will mean geodesic bicombing.
-A bicombing \(\sigma\) on a metric space \(X\) is \textit{conical} if

-for all \(x,y,x',y'\in X\) and \(t\in [0,1]\).
-Conical bicombings are the main object of study of the present article.
-They have been employed considerably under various names in metric fixed point theory \cite{MR1072312, MR2578604, MR1818603, itoh1979some}.
-We refer the reader to the recent articles \cite{MR3370039, MR3940917} for a systematic study of conical bicombings.